sysrpl/Bare.Game/README.md

 end.
 ```

-Press F9 to run the example. you should see a black window with the title TWindow1.
-Next open "Bare.Game/examples/draw/draw.lpi", press F9.
-You should see a window with an animated cursor which allows you to draw lines when you press the left mouse button.
+Press F9 to run the example.You should see a black window with the title TWindow1.
+Next open "Bare.Game/examples/draw/draw.lpi" and press F9.
+You should see a window with an animated neon cursor and some instructional text.
+If both of those test pass, you've got a working install of Bare Game.

 ## More information